bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * At the very least, get rid of Admin styles

 # TODO:
+* Analytics
+    * Don't log device width key until it's known for sure
+    * Distinguish loading from app versus pitch
+    * Don't log select load when loading from pitch
+    * Log page segment shown of pitch
+    * When wiki links are broken
+    * Only log song banner when clicked
+    * Custom dimension for IP?
+Is that possible?
+    * Custom dimension for device?
 * Home icon on pitch.
 * Freeway panel.
 * Loading song from number in URL shows verse scroll bar.